ajparsons/everypoliticianR/README.md

 #create age variable by finding difference between birthdate and election
 people$age = apply(people,1,age_at_election)

-# drop any without a valid age
+# drop any without a valid age (missing birthdate)
 people = people[!is.na(people$age),]

 #t-test to see if signififcant difference in age
 t.test(people$age~people$on_behalf_of_id)
 ```